HariSekhon/Nagios-Plugins/README.md

 ```

 Then install the Perl CPAN and Python PyPI modules as listed in the next sections.

+For Mac OS X see the [Mac OS X](https://github.com/HariSekhon/nagios-plugins#mac-os-x) section from Automated Build instructions.

 ##### Perl CPAN Modules #####